BIGJRA/BIGJRA.github.io/reborn.md

     - Dragon Pulse
     - Thunderbolt

 Another anomaly fight.
 If you could make it here, I'm sure this one won't be too intense.
-Of course, field boosted Steam Eruption, Heat Wave, Surf, etc. can all be potentially deadly, but surely you can find a way to gain momentum and win this one.
+Field boosted Steam Eruption, Heat Wave, Surf, etc. can all be potentially deadly, but surely you can find a way to gain momentum and win this one.

 After winning, you'll be able to fight **Volcanion**.
 Exit and return to the Nightclub once you're done.